 Last week I delivered that talk, and this article is a narrative version.
-If you prefer to watch the video (1 hour long), you can find the presentation here.

 After the first talk quite a large number of people contacted me and asked for more information about the alternative.
 Other than recommend to people that they read my book or attend a 2 day workshop, I didn’t feel like I was able to give a very satisfying answer.
 So it inspired me to think hard about the most important characteristics of very strong product teams, and I forced myself to pick what I consider the ten most important.

 Just as I described the ten biggest problems in the context of the Waterfall model, I described the ten attributes of successful teams in the context of the Continuous Discovery and Delivery model (also known as Dual Track Agile, or Discovery Sprints and Delivery Sprints).

 KEYS TO SUCCESS

 The most important characteristic of all is the absolutely fundamental concept of a strong product team.
 But what does that really mean?